cdegroot/evrl/_posts/2018-02-21-pair-programming.markdown

 all before we had nice code analysis tools, continuous integration systems, etcetera.
-In the '90s, there was a large cost of software distribution to be factored in but for most companies in the SaaS/Web field these days, that cost is zero.
+In the '90s, there was a large cost of software distribution to be factored in but for most companies in the SaaS/Web field these days, that cost is close to zero.
 If I have a bug in production, I fix it, hit merge, and five minutes later it is deployed.
 The argument that bugs are expensive to fix simply doesn't hold anymore, which removes one of the major reasons for coping with the large